Skip to main content

 Modern Languages Department

 The ability to speak another language and understand its culture becomes your passport to greater global awareness.
-With majors in French and Spanish; degrees leading to teaching certification in French, Spanish and Teaching English as a Second Language; plus courses in German, Italian and American Sign Language, Cortland provides an international perspective.
+With majors in Spanish, Adolescence Education: Spanish (7-12) and Teaching English as a Second Language (K-12), as well as courses in French, Italian, and American Sign Language, Cortland provides an international perspective.

 Department Updates